PhD - Commodification and the Official Discourse of Higher Education - Institute of Education, University of London

 As an Academic Associate of the Higher Education Academy, Dr Bravenboer uses his expertise to support individuals, teams and higher education communities to enhance the quality and impact of learning and teaching.

-Bravenboer D. W. and Workman B. (In press) 'Flexible Frameworks and Building Blocks' in Helyer R. (In press) Facilitating work-based learning: A tutor's handbook, Palgrave Macmillan
+Bravenboer D. W. and Workman B. (2016) 'Flexible Frameworks and Building Blocks' in Helyer R. (In press) Facilitating work-based learning: A tutor's handbook, Palgrave Macmillan

-Bravenboer D. W. and Workman B. (In press) 'Developing a Transdisciplinary Work Based Learning Curriculum: a model for recognising learning from work', in Keppell M., Reushle S., and Antonio A. (In press) Open Learning and Formal Credentialing in Higher Education: Curriculum Models and Institutional Policies, IGI Global
+Bravenboer D. W. and Workman B. (2016) 'Developing a Transdisciplinary Work Based Learning Curriculum: a model for recognising learning from work', in Keppell M., Reushle S., and Antonio A. (In press) Open Learning and Formal Credentialing in Higher Education: Curriculum Models and Institutional Policies, IGI Global

 Bravenboer D. W. (2012) 'The Official Discourse of Fair Access to Higher Education' Widening Participation and Lifelong Learning, Special Issue in Volume 14: Discourses of Inclusion in Higher Education 2012:36:1, Open University